UCLALibrary/ideptoolkit/terms.md

 ```

 #### B. Genre
-A category characterizing a particular style, form, or content, such as artistic, musical literary composition, etc. This qualifier allows for more specificity than terms used in TypeOfResource.
+A category characterizing a particular style, form, or content, such as artistic, musical literary composition, etc. This qualifier allows for more specificity than the terms used in TypeOfResource.
 The metadata template contains a pull-down menu of the acceptable terms.

-An items can have multiple genre terms.
+An item can have multiple genre terms.
 For multiple terms, separate the terms with the pipe character ` | `.
 For example, `postcards | autographs`.

 ##### Preferred sources for Genre terms:
 * Getty Art & Architecture Thesaurus Online (AAT): [http://www.getty.edu/research/tools/vocabularies/aat/](http://www.getty.edu/research/tools/vocabularies/aat/)